cjdoris/pAdicGaloisGroup/README.md

 - `NumRoots`: The number of roots of the resolvent (i.e. the number of fixed points in the group).
 - `FactorDegrees`: The multiset of degrees of irreducible factors (i.e. the sizes of the orbits).
 Equivalent to `Factors[Degree]` but more efficient because it doesn't need to compute the orbit images.
 - `Factors [STATISTIC]`: A multiset of statistics corresponding to the irreducible factors.
-- `Factors2 [STATISTIC]`: If there are `n` irreducible factors, this is the `n x n` array where the `(i,j)` entry is the multiset of statistics of factors of the `i`th factor over the field defined by the `j`th factor.
-Each row and column in the array is also labelled with a statistic for the corresponding factor.
-The array is defined up to a permutation on rows and columns.
+- `Factors2 [Stat2:STATISTIC, Stat1:STATISTIC, Strict:BOOL]`: If there are `n` irreducible factors, this is the `n x n` array where the `(i,j)` entry is the multiset of statistics (by `Stat2`) of factors of the `i`th factor over the field defined by the `j`th factor.
+Each row and column in the array is also labelled with a statistic (by `Stat1`) for the corresponding factor.
+The array is defined up to a permutation on factors.
+When `Strict` is true, then two values are equal iff there is a permutation of the factors making the arrays and labels equal; when false, we just check if the multisets along rows and columns are the same, which is much faster (and in practice usually just as good).
 - `Degree`: The degree of the polynomial or group.
 - `AutGroup`: The automorphism group assuming the polynomial is irreducible (i.e. `N_G(S)/S` where `S=Stab_G(1)` up to `S_d`-conjugacy, where `d` is the order of the group, assuming the group is transitive).
 - `Tup [STATISTIC, ...]`: A tuple of statistics.